Know your burn.

 How Your TDEE Was Calculated

-TDEE is built on a smaller, more fundamental number called your Basal Metabolic Rate (BMR) — the calories your body would burn if you stayed in bed all day doing absolutely nothing.
+TDEE is built on a smaller, more fundamental number called your Basal Metabolic Rate (BMR).
+That's the calories your body would burn if you stayed in bed all day doing absolutely nothing.
 BMR typically accounts for 60–70% of your total daily burn.
-Everything you do on top of that — walking, lifting, fidgeting, digesting — gets layered on via an activity multiplier to produce your TDEE.
+Everything you do on top of that (walking, lifting, fidgeting, digesting) gets layered on via an activity multiplier to produce your TDEE.

 The Formula We Used For You